Skip to main content

 KEY CHALLENGES AND EMERGING ISSUES

-MCCIP has published a suite of outputs on ‘responding to key challenges in UK marine climate change’, building on the evidence presented in the latest MCCIP report card.
-They provide a snapshot of the key issues facing the UK marine climate change community and guidance on how to address them.
+MCCIP published a suite of outputs on ‘responding to key challenges in UK marine climate change’ in 2022 that built on the evidence presented in the 2020 MCCIP report card.
+They provided a snapshot of the key issues facing the UK marine climate change community and guidance on how to address them.
+This work will be revisited when the full suite of MCCIP topics have been updated in 2025.

 Climate change affects the physical characteristics of UK seas, and surrounding oceans.
 Long-term observations show air and sea warming, sea-ice loss, ocean acidification and sea-level rise.
 These trends are expected to continue.
 For sea level, the latest UK projections show bigger changes than previously estimated, increasing the risk of coastal flooding and erosion.